Dycoles/phase1a/READMEPHASE3.md

 As the test case mentions, the run time "should be close, but does not have to be an exact match".
 Other than fast run times, our code should meet specifications here.

-Test Case #20: This test case is meant to ensure that we are counting semaphors correctly (it runs 3 Ps and 3Vs).
+Test Case #20: This test case is meant to ensure that we are counting semaphores correctly (it runs 3 Ps and 3Vs).
 The reason for the difference in output is likely due to how we are handling blocking.
-On the last P, we block until the next V. It's possible the test case handles blocking slightly differently, so this last block may be quicker or not happen at all, resulting in a slightly delayed start3() print
+On the last P, we block until the next V. It's possible the test case handles blocking slightly differently, so this last block may be quicker or not happen at all, resulting in a slightly delayed start3() print.

  We get this output when running the code: